What is Implementation Science?

 You can take the module on its own or as part of a postgraduate research degree at Hull York Medical School (MSc, MD, or PhD).

-This online module will enable you to study flexibly, although students should endeavour to take part in the online group discussion sessions held each Thursday at 10am.
+This online module will enable you to study flexibly, although students should endeavour to take part in the online group discussion sessions held each Thursday morning.

 Who is this module for?